mrmasterplan/rwklevelfiles/editor/README.md

 Have fun.

-### Extras
+### One time setup

+The fist time you run this tool, you will need to grab the tiles from the game.
+The tiles are not included in this project because they are proprietary artwork from raptisoft.
+This tool includes a function, called the fuzzer, to automatically grab all relevant tiles from the game.
+You only need to execute it once, so go ahead and do that now:

+    npm run start
+on the prompt type `f`

+Now you have all the tiles.
+You can open the Tiled editor and open the tileset definitions that are saved under `resources\tilesets`.

-#### Updated .kitty file
+[comment]: <> (### Updated .kitty file)

-The converter will discover if there is already a .kitty file in the target location.
+[comment]: <> (The converter will discover if there is already a .kitty file in the target location.)

-If there is, features that the converter does not support will not be overwritten.
+[comment]: <> (If there is, features that the converter does not support will not be overwritten.)

-Said another way, the converter adds supported features into the .kitty files and leaves unsupported stuff intact.
+[comment]: <> (Said another way, the converter adds supported features into the .kitty files and leaves )

+[comment]: <> (unsupported stuff intact.)

-You can fix your robot and kitty positions, music, conveyor speed etc in a level, extract the level, and copy it into the `level_in/` folder, and these parts will remain set as they were on the next conversion.
+[comment]: <> (You can fix your robot and kitty positions, music, conveyor speed etc in a level, extract the level,)

+[comment]: <> (and copy it into the `level_in/` folder, and these parts will remain set as they were on the next conversion.)

-#### Radio Beacons
+### Radio Beacons
-The editor now supports callout texts.
+The editor supports callout texts.
 Simply create an object layer and add text boxes in the same location as a radio beacon tile.
 The converter will associate the two based on position.

+### Robot and Kitty

+Robot and kitty are special tiles in the tileset called `robot`.
+Placing any more than one of each will not work in the conversion stage.
+Robot and kitty do not need to be placed in the grid.
+If you turn off snapping to grid, and use an Object Layer (like for callouts), you can add the two on boundaries, or outside the cell grid.

 ## Installation